kubetail-org/edge-csrf/src/nextjs/README.md

 # Next.js

-This is the documentation for the Edge-CSRF Next.js integration.
+This is the documentation for the Edge-CSRF's Next.js integration.

 ## Quickstart